BenjaminWills/programming-notes/AWS/databases/rds.md

 |  good for unexpected failures |  great for known events such as upgrades |
 |   | can use lambda functions to take periodic backups  |

+#### Restoring from a snapshot

+- Can only restore to a new instance
+- Cant restore from a shared and encrypted snapshot directly (copy first and then restore from copy)
+- Cant restore from another region directly (copy first then restore)
+- Can restore from a snapshot of a DB instance from outside a VPC to inside (but not visa versa)
+- The restored cluster gets applied with:
+  - A new security group
+  - Default parameter group
+  - Option group that was associated with the snapshot

+#### PITR with RDS

+- Point in time recovery
+- Can only restore to a new instance
+- Backup retention period controls the PITR window
+- RDS uploads DB transaction logs to S3 every 5 minutes, so PITR may have a >=5 minute lag.